 The basic objective of the study is to assess the labour productivity of the manufacturing public enterprises in Nepal.
-The specific objectives are as follows:
+This objective has been divided into the following specific sub-objectives:

-(1) To study the level of productivity awareness among employees,

-- (2) To assess the factors affecting the implementation of labour productivity programs, and - (3) To suggest recommendations for the improvement of labour.
+- 1. To study the level of productivity awareness among the employees of these enterprises; - 2.
+To assess the planning, improvement, implementation, measurement, and other critical factors of labour productivity programs; and - 3.
+To suggest recommendations for the improvement of labour productivity in these enterprises.